gauravshegokar/enron-dataset-intent-detection/README.md

 ## Model Building

-Naive Bayes Classifier is Used.
+### Naive Bayes
-NB gives 90% accuracy on training set, 70.3% accuracy on sampled-test set, and 67.3% accuracy on untouched test set.
+Naive Bayes gives 90% accuracy on training set, 70.3% accuracy on sampled-test set, and 67.3% accuracy on untouched test set.

+### SVM
+SVM gives 89.19% accuracy on training set, 79.03% accuracy on test set, which is faar better than Naive Bayes.

 ## You Need to change paths in script.py to text datasets